barrakat/NOVA/README.md

 <figure>
 </pre>

-I trained 2 different models per instance group, as explained in Running Tests section below, and discuss the obtained performance results in 4 areas in Norway (Figure 1B) (see Results section below).
+I trained two different models for each instance group, as explained in the "Running Tests" section below.
+Subsequently, I discuss the performance results obtained in four specific areas in Norway (depicted in Figure 1B).
+These results are elaborated upon in the "Results" section below.

 ---